 Baked Salted Salmon with Dill

-To recreate the salmon we had in Norway, we use a 2-pound skin-on center-cut side of salmon and salt it for about an hour before baking in a moderate oven.
+We learned how to make this salmon from chef Nikolas Paulsson of the Lanternen restaurant on the Oslo fjord in Norway.
+For our take, we use a 2-pound skin-on center-cut side of salmon and salt it for about an hour before baking in a moderate oven.
 When shopping, look for a salmon side about 1 inch thick at its thickest part; pieces that are thicker or thinner will require timing adjustments when baking.
 The salmon will be slightly underdone when removed from the oven; a tented 5- to 10-minute rest will finish the cooking and bring the internal temperature up to 120°F at the thickest part.
 At this temperature, the fish should be just opaque, not translucent.

 tablespoons finely chopped fresh dill, plus more to serve